zainomarali/ImmuneGWAS/README.md

 * **eQTL cat**: a database of eQTLs from the [eQTL Catalogue](https://www.ebi.ac.uk/eqtl/) project, by EMBL-EBI.
 * **eQTLGen**: a database of eQTLs by the [eQTLGen](https://www.eqtlgen.org/) Consortium.
 Both cis-eQTL and trans-eQTL datasets are available.

+The package is installed by typing

+    pip install -e .

+In the root folder, the package can then be imported as

+    import ImmuneGWAS